Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: Conclusion

 \section{Conclusion}

-This paper presents a comprehensive analysis of water-air cross-interface optical wireless communication system, focusing on optical beam alignment challenges in dynamic oceanic environments.
-A simplified optical channel model is proposed to analyze propagation path and attenuation of the optical wireless channel.
-Optical beam alignment is achieved by an AI-based approach, utilizing a CNN-LSTM architecture with an attention mechanism, which demonstrates superior performance in maintaining alignment across turbulent water-air interfaces compared to traditional methods.
-Experimental results show considerable improvements in alignment accuracy, signal strength maintenance, and noise resilience.
+This paper presents an analysis of water-air cross-interface OWC system between LAP and underwater platform, focusing on optical beam alignment tasks in dynamic oceanic environments.
+A condensed optical channel model is proposed to analyze propagation path and attenuation of the optical wireless channel.
+Based on the system, optical beam alignment is achieved by an AI-based approach, utilizing an attention-enhanced CNN-LSTM architecture, whose spatio-temporal prediction and attention capabilities make it ideal for beam alignment task under complicated environment.
+The result of the numerical simulation demonstrates that the proposed algorithm outperforms its counterparts in high alignment accuracy, stable signal strength maintenance, and considerable noise resilience against the dynamic water-air interface, reaching higher BER performance and better link stability.